TMJ Treatment Media, PA

 Dr. Monroe has studied oral and facial musculature and was trained through the renowned Academy of Facial Aesthetics.
 She utilizes Botox to not only erase wrinkles but also address TMJ and bruxism.
 Using botulinum toxin (Botox/Xeomin), she treats the muscles of the jaw to lessen the contraction of these muscles.
 When the muscle’s strength decreases, it relaxes and eliminates orofacial pain.

-Botox works well for wrinkles because it paralyzes these muscles that cause them.
-If the muscles aren’t frequently contracting, the wrinkles slowly fade.
-This is what makes it an ideal treatment for TMJ problems as well.
 The muscles in the jaw are tense and tight, causing pain and discomfort.
 They aren’t able to fully relax on their own, especially if you’re grinding your teeth at night or subconsciously.
-Botox allows these muscles to relax, helping to eliminate that pain.
+Botox allows these muscles to relax to eliminate that pain.

-Mouthguards
+Custom Mouthguards

-For patients who grind their teeth, it is important to give them an extra layer of protection to stop teeth from grinding and prevent further damage to the teeth.
+For patients who grind their teeth, it is essential to give them an extra layer of protection to stop teeth from grinding and prevent further damage to the teeth.
 A custom-designed mouthguard or nightguard is the ideal solution to address tooth grinding and teeth clenching.

 Restorative and Cosmetic Dentistry